itssamuelrowe/zen-website/content/arrays/initializing-array-objects.md

 When you create an array using the `Array` class, each slot in an array contains a default value, which is `null`.
 Therefore, you must assign a value to each slot before using it.
-There are two ways in which you can accomplish this, that is, manually initialize each slot or specify a default value to the `Array` constructor.
+There are two ways in which you can accomplish this, that is, manually initialize each slot or specify a default value to the `makeArray` function.
 You will learn these techniques in this section.

 Once you have allocated an array, you can access a specific element in the array